koenrane/KR-new-site/content/non-obstruction-a-simple-concept-motivating-corrigibility.md

 # Alignment flexibility

+> [!idea] Main idea
-Main idea: By considering how the AI affects your attainable utility (AU) landscape, you can quantify how helpful and flexible an AI is.
+> By considering how the AI affects your attainable utility (AU) landscape, you can quantify how helpful and flexible an AI is.

 ---